Police: Woman Made Fake GoFundMe Pages To Steal Money

 —…david jones (@_dpaj) July 7, 2016

 In 2014, a Texas woman was also arrested under similar circumstances.
-KXAN News reports that Fallon Mouton set up an account on GoFundMe to collect donations for the family of a coworker, who had died from complications after childbirth.
-The campaign raised nearly $5k, but the family left behind after the woman’s death didn’t get any of that money.
+KXAN News reports that Fallon Mouton set up an account on GoFundMe to collect donations for the family of a co-worker who had died from complications after childbirth.
+The campaign raised nearly $5,000, but the family left behind after the woman’s death didn’t get any of that money.
 Instead, they say, Mouton pocketed the thousands of dollars.

 Fallon Mouton, the woman suspected of cleaning out a GoFundMe account meant for a mourning family, has been arrested. http://t.co/v25aCdMxpe